Vital Events Reference Tables 2002

 Population figures relate to 30 June of the year shown and ages relate to age last birthday.

 Population projections for Scotland are prepared by the Government Actuary, at the request of and in consultation with the Registrar General.
 The latest projection was 2000 based.
 National Records of Scotland (NRS) has prepared sub-national projections for the administrative areas of Scotland that are consistent with the Scotland projection.
-More information about these may be found in Population Projections, Scotland (2000 based), NRS 2002.
+More information about these may be found in the Population Projections section of this website.

 The term married parents refers to parents who are married to each other and the term unmarried parents refers to parents who are unmarried or married but not to each other.